tdongsi/tdongsi.github.io/source/_posts/2015-11-19-an-old-email.markdown

 - JUnit
 ---

-I found this email below in an old document folder.
+I found this email below (names redacted) in an old document folder.
 It is probably one of the most memorable emails I have ever written.
 It gave me many significant lessons and insight, especially when I'm relatively early in my job/career:

 1. Code that is currently correct may not be robust to changes.
 Watch out for changes, which are frequent in any software project.
 1. A small change in implementation approach can significantly improve testability of your code.